-PCOS does impact your ovaries… that’s why it’s called Polycystic Ovarian Syndrome.
-But it is much more than just your ovaries that are involved!
+PCOS impacts your ovaries… that’s why it’s called Polycystic Ovarian Syndrome.
+But it’s much more than just your ovaries that are involved!

 It affects everything physically and mentally in YOU!

 Polycystic ovarian syndrome (PCOS) is the most common ovarian disease, associated with excess androgen hormones (Testosterone and/or DHEA) in women.
 The cause is “seemingly” unknown affecting roughly 1 out of 8 women (approximately 5+ Million in the United States alone).
 Common signs are excess hair growth, anovulation (missed ovulation), and obesity.
 PCOS is most common in young women (ages 11-35).